apapli/powerbi-embedded-in-salesforce/README.md

 ## Benefits & Use Cases:
 * leverage your Power BI skillset without needing to learn a new analytics product
-* provide a true 360 degree view of your cusotmer by leveraging data across your data estate
+* provide a true 360 degree view of your customers by leveraging data across your data estate
 * re-use Power BI reports and enable end users visibility to the data they need in the application they need them in
-* provide real time streaming data to your service agents, for example mobile tower signal strength, bank transaction metadata, and other telemetry
+* provide real time streaming data to your service agents and sales reps, for example mobile tower signal strength, product usage info, bank transaction metadata etc
 * provide future looking data based on AI you have implemented inside your Azure data platform

 ## Instructions:
 - Create a new lightning component via the Salesforce developer console